namehash/ens-normalize-python/README.md

 # note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
 ens_cure('?')
 # DisallowedSequence: The name is empty
-# note: '?' is removed resulting in empty name
+# reason: '?' would have to be removed which would result in an empty name

 ens_cure('0χх0.eth')
 # DisallowedSequence: Contains visually confusing characters from Cyrillic and Latin scripts
+# reason: it is not clear which character should be removed ('χ' or 'х')
 ```

 Get a beautiful name that is optimized for display: